 Obesity In Cats

-Because they are hunters, the natural diet of cats is primarily meat based.
+Because they are hunters, the natural diet of cats is primarily meat-based.
 Cats are considered to be obligate carnivores, meaning that they require high levels of dietary protein to obtain all necessary amino acids for normal body functioning.
-Cats have adapted to high protein, moderate fat, low carbohydrate diets.
+Cats have adapted to a high protein, moderate fat, low carbohydrate diet.
 When fed a diet high in carbohydrates, the excess carbohydrates are converted to triglycerides and stored in the body as fat.

 How do I get my cat to lose weight?

 Increasing your cat’s activity will also help with weight loss.
 Cats are becoming increasingly indoor animals and their activity levels have declined substantially.
-Adding a few 10 minute play sessions a day will increase your cat’s metabolism.
-Fat is converted back into utilizable energy if more calories are being used than being consumed.
+Adding a few 10-minute play sessions a day will increase your cat’s metabolism.
+Fat is converted back into utilizable energy if more calories are being used than consumed.
 Another factor to consider is the lack of environmental enrichment with mostly indoor cats.
 Because they are no longer hunting or investigating the environment, many cats will develop abnormal/obsessive eating habits because there is nothing more interesting for them to do.
-Hiding food or using puzzle balls that contain low calorie treats may increase your cat’s exploration of its environment.
-Addition of climbing trees or exercise gyms will also increase activity.
+Hiding food or using puzzle balls that contain low-calorie treats may increase your cat’s exploration of its environment.
+The addition of climbing trees or exercise gyms will also increase activity.

 Schedule follow-up weight checks with your veterinarian to monitor progress and make any necessary dietary adjustments.
-Most weight loss programs recommend slow, gradual weight reduction over several months time.
+Most weight loss programs recommend slow, gradual weight reduction over several months.
 Therefore, very obese cats will take longer to achieve the desired amount of weight loss.